Transgender boy wins controversial girls state title - ABC 36 News

 “Hard work ethic pays off,” he said.
 “Just saying.”

-Beggs fell to his knees for a moment after the win as a mixture of cheers and boos rained down on him.
+Earlier Saturday, Beggs fell to his knees for a moment after his win in the final as a mixture of cheers and boos rained down on him.
 He then hugged his coach and left the mat.

 He had a bit of fun with his fellow wrestlers at the medal ceremony when he counted down from three and all six of the top finishers posed by doing a dab on the medal stand.